shakeel-faiz/FF/04Apr-15/excel.md

 ## Conclusion

-In this article, we cover the broad and significant features and topics related to Excel.
-We briefly explain what Excel is and its functionality, components, terminologies, data types, and usage in different fields.
-We highlight a set of advanced tools and functions.
-Lastly, we provide information about the important file formats in which Excel can save your data.
+In this article, we covered the broad and significant features and topics related to Excel.
+We briefly explained what Excel is and its functionality, components, terminologies, data types, and usage in different fields.
+We highlighted a set of advanced tools and functions.
+Lastly, we provided information about the important file formats in which Excel can save your data.
 We hope this information is useful to you.